alifawadhassan/Food-Delivery-App/README.md

 # Food-Delivery-App
-I have built food delivery Android app using Java on Android Studio
+I have built food delivery Android app using Java on Android Studio you can review the project before downloading,through report.pdf all the details and snips mentioned in report

 # Note